 There is also a potential for increased regulation of food in the United States, such as the recent changes in the HACCP system requirements.
 HACCP refers to a management system in which food safety is addressed through the analysis and control of potential hazards from production, procurement and handling, to manufacturing, distribution and consumption of the finished product.
 Many states have adopted legislation or implemented regulations which require restaurants to develop and implement HACCP Systems.
 Similarly, the United States Congress and the FDA continue to expand the sectors of the food industry that must adopt and implement HACCP programs.
 For example, the Food Safety Modernization Act (the "FSMA") was signed into law in January 2011 and significantly expanded FDA's authority over food safety.
 Among other requirements, the FSMA granted the FDA with new authority to proactively ensure the safety of the entire food system, including through new and additional hazard analysis, food safety planning, increased inspections, and permitting mandatory food recalls.
-Although restaurants are specifically exempted from some of the new requirements outlined in the FSMA and not directly implicated by other requirements, we anticipate that some of the FSMA provisions and FDA's implementation of the new requirements either required by the FSMA or future federal food safety regulated no elegislation.
+Although restaurants are specifically exempted from some of the new requirements outlined in the FSMA and not directly implicated by other requirements, we anticipate that some of the FSMA provisions and FDA's implementation of the new requirements may impact our industry.
+We cannot assure you that we will not have to expend additional time and resources to comply with new food safety requirements either required by the FSMA or future federal food safety regulation or legislation.
 Additionally, our suppliers may initiate or otherwise be subject to food recalls that may impact the availability of certain products, result in adverse publicity or require us to take actions that could be costly for us or otherwise harm our business.